How does this work?

 When your scans are uploaded, you will receive a dropbox link that contains your scans!

 *Most customers opt to have us store their film, which saves on return shipping costs.
 When your box is full, you will receive an invoice for the flat rate of $8, and once paid your film will be returned to you.
 You can request your film to be returned at any time, but it’s the most economical to wait until your box is full.
+To request your film returned, go to Online Order Entry and select Return My Film.

 Our rewards process is easy.